Message From Council

 In accordance with Athabasca County Fire Services Bylaw 015-2023 section 8, a Fire Control Order is now in effect for lands within Athabasca County located outside the Forest Protection Area.

-Due to increasing wildfire risk, a Fire Restriction is now in effect.
+Due to recent fire activity and forecasted weather, a Fire Restriction is now in effect.

 Under this Restriction: